Andrew-O39/FolioCite/README.md

 - **Folio** – pages, books, and manuscripts
 - **Cite** – the act of referencing sources

-It reflects the app’s focus on helping students and researchers quickly turn books and articles into clean citations.
+It reflects the app’s focus and mission: helping students, researchers and writers generate clean, accurate citations with ease.

 Enjoy experimenting and extending FolioCite!